Free no-obligation site survey · Nationwide coverage Contact Us

 Edge treatment as part of a bigger answer

-Cut edge corrosion usually shows up on roofs whose coating is ageing everywhere, not just at the edges.
-If the sheet faces are chalking, fading or cracking, treating the edges alone leaves the next failure in place.
-A full roof coating with cut edge treatment built in protects the whole surface in one programme and is often the better long-term spend.
+Cut edge corrosion usually shows up on roofs where the coating is ageing all over, not just at the edges.
+If the sheet faces are chalking, fading, or cracking, just treating the edges leaves the next failure point waiting.
+A full roof coating, with cut edge treatment built in, protects the entire surface in one go.
+That’s often the smarter long-term spend.

 • Rust staining at the eaves or in the gutters